Declaring Chapter 13 Bankruptcy

 - The value of non-exempt personal property

 Many individuals who file for Chapter 13 bankruptcy experience relief from the constant stress of collection efforts.
 Chapter 13 bankruptcy can halt foreclosure proceedings, prevent repossession of your car, stop creditor harassment, pause a debt collection lawsuit, and more.
-Burrow & Associates has helped thousands of consumers file for Chapter 13 bankruptcy since 1996.
+Since 1996, Burrow & Associates’ Chapter 13 lawyers have helped thousands of consumers quickly regain financial peace of mind by filing for Chapter 13 bankruptcy.

 One of our paralegals or attorneys will review your eligibility for Chapter 13 during our free consultation.
 Our bankruptcy attorneys can assess your situation and determine the best course of action for you.

-We have years of experience filing Chapter 13 bankruptcy, with more than 14,000 bankruptcy filings to date and counting.
-Give us a call at (678) 323-2394 or request a consultation today.
-We are conveniently located in cities around the state of Georgia in Athens, Conyers, Duluth and Morrow.
+We have years of experience filing Chapter 13 bankruptcy, with more than 20,000 bankruptcy filings to date and counting.
+Give us a call at (678) 323-2394 or request a consultation today to hear what our Chapter 13 lawyers can do for you.
+We are conveniently located in cities around the state of Georgia in Athens, Conyers, Duluth, Morrow, Kennesaw, and Gainesville.